raukodel/factory/README.md

 # Factory
-<br>Study project for factory pattern and a little bit of dependency injection. <br />
+Study project for factory pattern and a little bit of dependency injection.